Marshall & Tweedy

 Charles Marshall 1867-1940 & William Tweedy 1872-?

-Marshall was a Newcastle architect who moved to London in 1899 and formed a partnership with Tweedy, who was in charge of the Newcastle office.
+Charles Beresford Marshall was a Newcastle architect (and son of Charles Marshall an architect who went into partnership with William Tweedy) who moved to London in the 1920s and formed a partnership with Lionel Fewster.

 They built Viceroy Court with its 84 luxury flats on Prince Albert Road in 1934 – 36.
 The Architectural Review noted The planning of the block in the form of an elongated ‘H’ has made it possible to make surrounding lawns and a generous drive-in under two portes-cocheres on the main front.